maneike/maneike/README.md

 ## I'm a Junior React and React Native developer.
 I'm a second-year computer science student.
 I'm learning UI/UX Design, but hoping to learn machine learning and artificial intelligence in the future.
-Currently I'm creating my portfolio website and projects.
+Currently I'm creating my portfolio website and web apps that would go with it.

 ## Projects I've done:
  - [Guillotine Cutter](https://github.com/maneike/guillotine-cutter) React Web Application that fits rectangles into one fixed rectangle